-- March 2021: S&P affirmed an A+ credit rating with a negative outlook on both AWR and GSWC. - July 2020: A 9.8% increase in the third quarter cash dividend, resulting in an increase in the annual dividend from \$1.22 per share to \$1.34 per share.
-This is in addition to a 10.9% increase in 2019, 7.8% in 2018, 5.4% in 2017, and 8% in 2016. - July 2020: Effective July 1, 2020, completed a reorganization plan that transferred GSWC's electric division to Bear Valley Electric Service, Inc., a separate legal entity and wholly owned subsidiary of AWR. - 2020: Identified by the 50/50 Women on Boards organization as having a board gender diversity index of "Gender Balanced."
+- July 2021: A 9.0% increase in the third quarter cash dividend, resulting in an increase in the annual dividend from \$1.34 per share to \$1.46 per share.
+This increase is comparable to the compound annual growth rate of 9% achieved by the company in its quarterly dividend over the last five years. - March/June 2021: Maintenance of strong Credit Ratings: - S&P: A+ credit rating for both AWR and GSWC, with negative outlook - Moody's: A2 rating with a stable outlook on GSWC - □ July 2020: Effective July 1, 2020, completed a reorganization plan that transferred GSWC's electric division to Bear Valley Electric Service, Inc., a separate legal entity and wholly owned subsidiary of AWR. - 2020: Identified by the 50/50 Women on Boards organization as having a board gender diversity index of "Gender Balanced."
 AWR is one of 154 boards with that designation out of 2,982 boards rated of those companies that comprise the Russell 3000 Index.
 Five of AWR's eight independent directors are women, including the Chairman of the Board.